 The divorce procedure in India has a few important and vital processes which need to be followed by every citizen.
 The steps include:

 In India, the first step in the divorce process is the filing of divorce petition before the appropriate family court with proper court fees.

-The party who seeks the divorce from another has to file the petition before the appropriate court to initiate the divorce procedure in India.
-The grounds of divorce must be mentioned in the petition and the grounds must be substantiated with evidence at a later stage of the proceeding i.e. at the time of trial.
-You must need the advice and guidance of a competent and experienced divorce lawyer for the drafting of the petition.
+The party who seeks divorce from another has to file the petition before the appropriate court to initiate the divorce procedure in India.
+The grounds of divorce must be mentioned in the petition and it must be substantiated with evidence at a later stage of the proceeding i.e., at the time of trial.
+You must need the advice and guidance of a competent and experienced divorce lawyer for drafting the petition.

-The next step after successfully filing a divorce petition is the service of summons on to the other party and informing them that the divorce process has been initiated against them by their spouse.
-The summons can be served via speed post along with a covering letter written on the letter pad of the Advocate.
+The next step after successfully filing a divorce petition is the service of summons sent to the other party and informing them that the divorce process has been initiated against them by their spouse.
+The summons can be served via speed post along with a covering letter written on the letterhead of the advocate.

 This is one of the crucial steps of a divorce procedure after the trial.
 In this step, the respective advocates will argue before the court to establish the contentions of their clients on the basis of the documentary evidence filed and depositions of the witnesses.
 In this step, the conduct of the lawyer matters a lot to win the divorce proceeding.

 Custody of child: In case of divorce with mutual consent, the custody of the child gets amicably settled between the parties.
-But in case of contested divorce the court examine the parenting ability of both the husband and wife and after that if necessary the court talk to the child in a friendly environment(mainly at his/her chamber) to understand the child’s desire and usually the order of custody passed on the best interest of the child.
-Practically it has been seen in most of the divorce cases that the non-working mothers get the custody of the child and the father bear the expenditure of the child.
+But in case of contested divorce the court examines the parenting ability of both the husband and the wife and after that if necessary the court talks to the child in a friendly environment(mainly at his/her chamber) to understand the child’s desire and usually the order of custody is passed on behalf of the best interest of the child.
+Practically it has been seen in most of the divorce cases that the non-working mothers get custody and the father bears the expenditure of the child.